Between homework, sports, activities, and having a social life, many guys don’t get enough sleep. Sleep is very important and can affect your health.

-- No caffeine after 3pm: Avoid beverages with caffeine (soda, tea, energy drinks, etc.) especially after 3pm.
+- No caffeine after 3pm: Avoid beverages with caffeine (soda, coffee, tea, energy drinks, etc.) especially after 3pm.

 - Don’t go to bed hungry: Have your evening meal at least 3 hrs. before going to sleep.
 It’s fine to have a small bedtime snack such as a glass of milk and a few crackers but don’t have a big meal.

 - Have a nightly routine before bed: Plan on “winding down” before you go to sleep.
 Begin relaxing about 1 hour before you go to bed.
 Try doing a quiet activity such as listening to calming music, reading a book or meditating.

 - Turn off the TV and ALL electronics including video games, tablets, laptops, etc. 1 hour before sleep, and keep them out of the bedroom.

 - Turn off your cell phone and all notifications (new email and text alerts) using a feature like “do not disturb” or even better, leave your phone outside your room while you sleep.
 Studies have shown that a part of your brain continues to respond to certain lights and sounds even while you’re sleeping.

 - Make your bedroom quiet, dark and cool.
 If you can’t control the noise, try wearing earplugs or using a fan to block out other sounds.

 - Practice relaxation techniques.
 Try reading a book or meditating or write a list of what you need to do the next day so you don’t have stress about remembering.